nvimtools/hydra.nvim/README.md

 ### Amaranth

-The amaranth color wasn't chosen by accident because it is the variation of the red color, but it has the sense underneath.
-According to [Wikipedia](http://en.wikipedia.org/wiki/Amaranth):
+The amaranth color wasn't chosen at random just because it is a variation of the color red.
+There is some lore &mdash; according to [Wikipedia](http://en.wikipedia.org/wiki/Amaranth):

 > The word amaranth comes from the Greek word amaranton, meaning "unwilting" (from the